 Meet our ambassadors

-The Downtown Reno Partnership hired 14 ambassadors and an operations manager through Streetplus, a company with 25 years experience cleaning up city districts.
+The Downtown Reno Partnership hired 17 ambassadors (originally 14) and an operations manager through Streetplus, a company with 25 years experience cleaning up city districts.

 Our ambassadors work with Reno Police and City of Reno staff to accomplish these four major tasks: